100 Most Popular Fast Food Items

 Little Caesar’s is best known for pizza, but coming in at a close second is Crazy Bread, its much-loved parmesan-encrusted garlic breadsticks.

 McDonald’s Filet-O-Fish Sandwich

-The Filet-O-Fish owes its popularity to being a solid alternative to a burger for non-beef-eaters.
-According to USA Today, they see a tremendous uptick in sales during Lent, when many people have given up meat.
+The Filet-O-Fish owes its popularity to being a solid alternative to a burger for non-beef-eaters, especially during Lent when there is a tremendous uptick in sales, as many people have given up eating meat on Fridays.

 Papa John’s Cheese Pizza